PhucThanh/MLP4Rec/README.md

 If you encounter any problem, please contact Muyang Li by muli0371@uni.sydney.edu.au

+## Paper replication note:

+Additionally, run run_mlp4rec_beauty.py to train and evaluate on the beauty dataset.
+The beauty dataset can be downloaded from: https://recbole.s3-accelerate.amazonaws.com/ProcessedDatasets/Amazon_ratings/Amazon_Beauty.zip.

 ## Ciation

 If you feel our work is insightful, please consider citing us